Kamov KA-26 helicopter in 1/72 scale: building the Amodel kit

 During construction I found that a sprue with the rear cabin parts was missing, probably the sprue was forgotten to be included.

 The scheme desired was for the DDR VoPo as per kit.

 The assembly was done as per instructions.
 Please note that the rear vertical tail plates should be set at an angle, see the upper view in the instructions.

 In some spots filler and sanding is needed.
 The transparant front transparant hood needs care to get a proper fit.
 I fitted this one at a very late stage and left the smaller bits for later.

 I wanted to make the DDR VoPo helicopter model with the rear cabin and was able to make the missing rear cabin from some scrap.
-I also saw that the fuel tanks seen in STEP 7 are optionable and often not fitted.
+I used clear acetate plastic for that that could be bended.
+The rear portion is a clear kit part.
+The fuel tanks seen in STEP 7 are optionable and often not fitted.